Blaza/symmetry/cran-comments.md

 ##  Resubmission

-This is a resubmission in response to ERRORs on brought to my attention by Prof Brian Ripley:
+This is a resubmission in response to ERRORs on CRAN Package Check Results, brought to my attention by Prof Brian Ripley:

 > 1) use of bind seen on fedora-clang and macOS (at least for me).
 My
 > guess is that you meant std::bind (several times).